 Step 5 - Fitting the Doors

 Once the frame is fitted and complete, you then need to fit the doors.
-The doors will slide on pins which move around the track that you have just fitted.
+The doors will slide on pins that move around the track that you have just fitted.
 These pins are normally spring-loaded, which means they can be put into the tracks by pressing the pins down and then allowing them to spring into the track.